highchair/artinruins-com/_property/east-side-train-tunnel.md

     caption: 'Looking east towards the west entrance of the East Side Train tunnel along the tracks, circa 1954.
 Personal collection of Leo King'
   - url: es-train-tunnel-lk-1979.jpg
     caption: 'View of an abandoned train engine at the west entrance of the East Side Train tunnel, circa 1979.
 Personal collection of Leo King'
+  - url: es-train-tunnel-aerial-1972-path.jpg
+    caption: 'Aerial from the Providence Historical Aerial Viewer 1972 with overlay of the probable tunnel path underground.
+Cadastral Map from G.M.
+Hopkins, 1937, shows a quick turn under Benefit Street and then a rather straight path.
+It’s hard to tell, but the lift bridge over the Seekonk river is in a down position in this photo.'
   - url: es-train-tunnel-habs-1983-01.jpg
     caption: 'View out of the west entrance of the tunnel towards Union Station.
 Library of Congress, HABS/HAER project, William E. Barrett photographer'
   - url: es-train-tunnel-habs-1983-02.jpg